ColumPaget/Mimeguard/README.md

 # WEAKNESSES AND TODO

-This is the initial release of mimeguard, and it has some failings.
+Mimeguard still has some failings, particularly concerning obscure container types.
 These are things I plan to fix at some future date:

-   * Mimeguard doesn't have support for .rar or .ace container files
+   * Mimeguard doesn't have support for looking inside .rar or .ace container files
    * Mimeguard doesn't unpack ASCII85 encoded data within .pdf files.
    * Mimeguard SMTP server doesn't use containers/namespaces/chroot etc to harden against malicious actors.